Carnival Cruise passenger reported missing after ship returns to Florida

 “The guest was not detected by surveillance systems, including U.S. Customs and Border Patrol during the debarkation process,” the Carnival Cruise Line statement said.
 “Miami Dade police eventually cleared the ship to sail.”

-McGrath is described as being 5 feet 9 inches tall, weighing 170 pounds, and having brown hair and brown eyes.
+McGrath is described as being 5′ 9″ tall and weighing 170 pounds, with brown hair and brown eyes.
 He was last seen wearing a black T-shirt, black shorts, and gray sneakers.

 Carnival said its care team is helping McGrath’s family at this time.